-- The General Fund will be reimbursed \$1,412,496 from the Enterprise funds for services provided to these funds by General Fund departments. - The General Fund (FY 2019 Local Motor Fuel Tax & .25% of 1.0% increase of Home Rule Sales tax estimated revenue) will transfer \$4,610,000 for resurfacing, handicap accessible ramps and sidewalk maintenance. - The General Fund will transfer a total of \$219,344 between the General Bond & Interest Fund and 2004 Variable Bond Redemption Fund for debt service payments. - The General Fund will transfer \$1,435,575 to the Arena fund for audit cost, City insurance, City Asset replacement, City Capital Lease payments for assets and other miscellaneous cost. - The General Fund will transfer \$12,101 to continue the City's support of the Sister City program.
+- The General Fund will be reimbursed \$1,642,023 from the Enterprise funds for services provided to these funds by General Fund departments.
+This includes absorbing 2 Cashiers and the Cash Manager position in the General Fund beginning in FY 2019. - The General Fund (FY 2019 Local Motor Fuel Tax & .25% of 1.0% increase of Home Rule Sales tax estimated revenue) will transfer \$4,610,000 for resurfacing, handicap accessible ramps and sidewalk maintenance. - The General Fund will transfer a total of \$219,344 between the General Bond & Interest Fund and the Variable Bond Redemption Fund for debt service payments. - The General Fund will transfer \$1,435,575 to the Arena fund for audit cost, City insurance, City Asset replacement, City Capital Lease payments for assets and other miscellaneous cost. - The General Fund will transfer \$12,101 to continue the City's support of the Sister City program.